-Property Description HTTP Ports to Proxy Enter which ports the Web Proxy monitors for HTTP requests.
-Default is 80 and 3128.
-Caching Choose whether or not the Web Proxy should cache requests and responses.
-Default is enabled.
-Proxy Mode Choose how to deploy the Web Proxy: Transparent mode.
+Property Description Proxy Mode Choose how to deploy the Web Proxy: • Transparent mode.
 Clients applications are unaware of the Web Proxy and do not have to be configured to connect to the proxy.
 In transparent mode, the Web Proxy can accept both transparently redirected and explicitly forwarded connections.
-For more information, see "Deploying the Web Proxy in Transparent Mode" on page 34.
-Explicit forward mode.
+For more information, see Deploying the Web Proxy in Transparent Mode, page 3-7. • Explicit forward mode.
 Client applications, such as web browsers, are aware of the Web Proxy and must be configured to point to a single Web Security appliance.
 In explicit forward mode, the Web Proxy can only accept explicitly forwarded connections.
-For more information, see "Deploying the Web Proxy in Explicit Forward Mode" on page 34.
+For more information, see Deploying the Web Proxy in Explicit Forward Mode, page 3-6.
 IP Spoofing Choose whether or not the Web Proxy should spoof IP addresses when sending requests to upstream proxies and servers.
 When the Web Proxy is deployed in transparent mode, you can enable IP spoofing for transparently redirected connections only or all connections (transparently redirected and explicitly forwarded).
 When IP spoofing is enabled, requests originating from a client retain the client's source address and appear to originate from the client rather than from the Web Security appliance.
 Note: When IP spoofing is enabled and the appliance is connected to a WCCP router, configure a WCCP service to redirect the return path.